-Our SENCO has 9 years of teaching and support experience and has worked as a specialist and mainstream teacher across the age range and subjects.
-They hold QTS and PGCE.
-They have completed Level 7 National Award for SEND Coordination (NASENCO) which includes a Postgraduate Certificate in Vulnerable Learners and Inclusion.
-They are completing their National Professional Qualification for Senior Leadership (NPQSL).
+Our SENCo has many years of teaching and support experience and has worked at mainstream secondary schools with Specialist SEN resources bases for several years.
+They hold QTS and PGCE(M).
+They have completed Level 7 National Award for SEND Coordination (NASENCo) which includes a Postgraduate Certificate in Leading SEN Provision.
+They are currently completing their National Professional Qualification for Senior Leadership (NPQSL).